Mideas-Touch/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task-6 displays the third line of the file iacta Task-7 creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line
 Task-8 writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, creates it
+Task-9 duplicates the last line of the file iacta in the working directory